No FAFSA, no financial aid. Check your deadlines and make sure you’ve filed on time!

 Because of the volume of students applying for financial aid, pool of allocated funds, and the duration of the FAFSA application process, early applications are recommended (e.g., October of the previous academic year).
 According to Student Loan Hero, late applications typically are submitted when there’s been an unexpected change in financial circumstances that could impact need-based eligibility.
 To maximize your funding, it’s a good rule of thumb to get your paperwork ready early, and submit as early as you can (regardless of your finances).

 State FAFSA Deadlines

 Because many state budgets allocate money for financial aid, especially for students attending their in-state public colleges, many states have their own FAFSA deadlines.
-Make sure to check your state’s FAFSA deadline early so you don’t miss the deadline that could impact your financial aid package.
+Make sure to check your state’s FAFSA deadline early so you don’t miss a deadline that could impact your financial aid package.

-Luckily, your research should just take a few minutes: The U.S. Department of Education has a state FAFSA deadline website so you can easily find the deadline applicable to you.
+Luckily, your research should just take a few minutes: The U.S. Department of Education has a state FAFSA deadline website, so you can easily find the deadline applicable to you.
 We took a quick look and saw that the deadline for Texas residents to submit the FAFSA for the 2019-20 academic year, for example, is “as soon as possible after October 1, 2018”; for Texas public colleges, the FAFSA deadline for priority consideration is January 15, 2019.

 Another reason to check state FAFSA deadlines early is that additional forms may be required to be considered for financial aid.
-Inquire with your school financial aid counselor or state department of education for specific requirements.
+Inquire with your school's financial aid counselor or state department of education for specific requirements.

 Similar to federal FAFSA recommendations, early-bird submissions for state financial aid are recommended.
 In many cases, funds are only available until depleted, so first-come applicants may be the first awarded.